 Persian Lyric was Athol Mulley’s second and last winner in the A.J.C.
 Derby.
 While his career continued for many years, disqualifications together with riding contracts overseas conspired to deny him another win in Randwick’s great race.
-Nonetheless, he continued to provide colourful copy for racing journalists.
+Nonetheless, he continued to provide some very colourful copy for racing journalists.
 Whether it was the occasion that he arrived at Hawkesbury when the races were on at Kembla Grange or the numerous instances when he accepted two and sometimes three mounts in the same race, he was never long out of the sporting headlines.
 Sadly, there were two reasons for these misconstructions, of which the public was unaware.
 Firstly, Mulley was a man who didn’t like saying ‘no’; and secondly, he was profoundly deaf in one ear.
 Yet there was nothing to misconstrue about his occasional fistfights with George Moore.
 As professional rivals, the two didn’t really like each other.
 Perhaps their most notable donnybrook came after the running of the 1968 Frank Underwood Cup, although on many an otherwise slow Wednesday or Saturday afternoon their clashes enlivened proceedings in the jockeys’ room.
 The rivalry between Mulley and Moore dated as far back as June 1944 and a protest at Randwick that Moore lodged against Mulley in a three-year-old handicap.
 The stewards decided that Mulley should keep the race, which didn’t placate George.